Focused Ultrasound Therapy

 The University of Roma La Sapienza is leading a study to assess the feasibility and clinical performance of focused ultrasound ablation of unresectable pancreatic cancer in pain palliation and tumor control.

-The Focused Ultrasound Foundation is working with leading sites to implement the ARRAY registry to capture data from pancreatic cancer patients to help guide future decisions about optimal clinical care, safety and regulatory factors, and reimbursement concerns.
+The Focused Ultrasound Foundation has established the ARRAY registry to capture data from pancreatic cancer patients to help guide future decisions about optimal clinical care, safety and regulatory factors, and reimbursement concerns.
 The goal of this registry is to capture early data to expedite the availability of focused ultrasound improvements for patient care as soon as possible.

 Researchers in Japan are using sonodynamic therapy to release chemotherapeutic agents in patients with pancreatic cancer.